 Type the common or scientific name of a plant (examples: daffodil, oxalis, calochortus splendens)

 Although seeds can take several years to turn into blooming-size bulbs, they're cheaper than bulbs, and in many cases they are the only way to obtain a particular species.
 You can find instructions on how to grow bulbs from seeds here.
 There are a fair number of companies supplying bulb seeds from the US, South Africa, and Eurasia.
-But it's extremely difficult to find seeds of bulbs from Mexico and most of Latin America, and even for California it's hard to find sources for seeds of many bulbs.
+But it's extremely difficult to find seeds of bulbs from Mexico and most of Latin America, and even for California it's hard to find sources for seeds of many native bulbs.
 If you're aware of any dependable sources for those, please let us know.

 Kiowa, Colorado, USA